dwarvesf/WeAreHiring/apprentice/2022/2022-meet-tuan-dao.md

 ---
-title: "Meet mentor Tuan Dao"
+title: Meet mentor Tuan Dao
-short_title: "Tuan Dao"
+short_title: Tuan Dao
-date: 2022-04-20
 description: Tuan Dao is a Senior Frontend/Blockchain engineer with 4+ years of experience known for his technical expertise in React.
 His mentoring approach focuses on creating a supportive environment where apprentices receive personalized guidance to develop their technical and professional skills.
+date: 2022-04-20
 authors:
   - duynglam
   - tieubao